jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 * they are represented with ``[]``
 * they can be made with the list_ constructor_
-* they can be changed by performing an operation
+* they can be changed by performing an operation, this means they are mutable

 *********************************************************************************
 requirements